 iOS is based on a push opt-in model that doesn’t enable brands to send mobile push notifications to their app users until those users agree to receive them.
 Android, on the other hand, automatically opt-in users to receive push notifications, with an option to manually opt-out.

 In a recent study, 43.9% of the iOS users of a mobile app were opted-in to receive mobile push notifications, versus 91.1% of Android users! (accengage)

 Android’s approach gives you a broader audience of push-enabled users by default compared to iOS.
 However, without giving users the option to easily opt out, sending irrelevant or too-frequent notifications can push customers to turn off messages or uninstall the app.

-It’s important to be aware of this basic distinction before you get to work on your mobile push notification strategy.
+It’s important to consider the difference in how iOS push notifications and Android push notifications work before you get to work on your mobile push notification strategy.

 The benefits of mobile push notifications

 Mobile push notifications can be used to increase engagement with your app, and improve customer conversion and retention.

 Stimulate user engagement

 Applied wisely to your messaging strategy, mobile push notifications can have a huge impact on engagement by pushing your customers back into your app.